What.

 Negotiations are under way.

-The WA Police Union is engaged in good faith bargaining with the McGowan Government and WA Police Force for a deal that includes the right to disconnect to replace the expiring Western Australia Police Force Industrial Agreement 2021.
+The WA Police Union is engaged in good faith bargaining with the State Government and WA Police Force replace the expiring Western Australia Police Force Industrial Agreement 2022.

 Media